stonepros/stone/doc/rbd/rbd-cloudstack.rst

 Add Primary Storage
 ===================

-To add a Ceph block device as Primary Storage, the steps include:
+To add a Stone block device as Primary Storage, the steps include:

 #.
 Log in to the CloudStack UI.
 #.
 Click **Infrastructure** on the left side navigation bar.